Serpion-ua/Snake/README.md

 # Snake not-good-in-graphic game

-!!!THIS IS NOT READY TO PRODUCTION CODE!!!
+!!!THIS IS NOT READY TO PRODUCTION CODE.
+IT'S SOME KIND OF PROOF OF CONCEPT!!!

 Snake game core which allow you to setup game by placing objects like snake itself, apple to be eaten, walls and and even teleports!